pcaston/OpenPeerPower.github.io/source/_docs/mqtt/broker.markdown

 [CloudMQTT](https://www.cloudmqtt.com) is a hosted private MQTT instance that is free for up to 10 connected devices.
 This is enough to get started with for example [OwnTracks](/integrations/owntracks/) and give you a taste of what is possible.

 <div class='note'>
-Home Assistant is not affiliated with CloudMQTT nor will receive any kickbacks.
+Open Peer Power is not affiliated with CloudMQTT nor will receive any kickbacks.
 </div>

  1. [Create an account](https://customer.cloudmqtt.com/login) (no payment details needed)
  2. [Create a new CloudMQTT instance](https://customer.cloudmqtt.com/subscription/create)
     (Cute Cat is the free plan)
  3. From the control panel, click on the _Details_ button.
- 4. Create unique users for Home Assistant and each phone to connect<br>(CloudMQTT does not allow two connections from the same user)
+ 4. Create unique users for Open Peer Power and each phone to connect<br>(CloudMQTT does not allow two connections from the same user)
       1. Under manage users, fill in username, password and click add
       2. Under ACLs, select user, topic `#`, check 'read access' and 'write access'
  5. Copy the instance info to your configuration.yaml: